-The run leader should be the last one to leave after the run.
+The run leader and the back runner should be the last ones to leave after the run.
 Most health-related problems such as heat stroke or heart attacks tend to occur in the down time immediately following a long group run.